 Hunter Austegard has been teaching courses in system safety and software safety since 1992.
-These courses have been attended by many notable organizations.
+These courses have been attended by many notable organizations from around the world.
 Standing ovations are not unusual.

 He is known internationally for his knowledge of system safety, which dates back to 1988, and software safety, which dates back to 1986.
-His experience spans the safety-critical sectors of defense, aviation (ground-based and airborne), rail (light, heavy, subway, commuter, and high speed), nuclear power generation (reactor control, shutdown, and fuel handling), process control, and medical devices.
+His experience spans the safety-critical sectors of defense, aviation (ground-based and airborne), rail (light, heavy, subway, commuter, and high speed), nuclear power generation (reactor control, shutdown, and fuel handling), unmanned system safety, process control, and medical devices.

 He is the originator of Optimal Hazard Identification (OHI) and Optimal Hazard Logging (OHL) techniques as well as Fault Tree Analysis Acceptance/Rejection Criteria.
 As a result of the depth and breadth of his knowledge and experience, he is classified as a seasoned system safety engineer.